 Which website accessibility testing method is best?

 One gives you the freedom and the time to carry out other tasks, whilst the other provides real-life results.
 One method of testing isn’t better than another.
 When used in tandem, they provide the recipe for a better and more usable website.

-Despite the broad coverage of automated testing, disabled user testing should never be underestimated.
-Automated programmes can highlight things like:
+Despite the broad coverage of an accessibility testing tool, disabled user testing should never be underestimated.
+Automated programmes can highlight issues with web content, such as:

 - No link descriptions.